StudentEng2016/CENG315.Project2/README.md

 	then select Board and click on Arduino Mega 2560.

 -	After you are done with that, click on the upload button.
-	This will then upload the FarmBot Arduino OS to your Arduino Mega 2560.
+	This will then upload the FarmBot Arduino Firmware to your Arduino Mega 2560.

 **2.4.6 Teacup Firmware**